glonorce/file-converter/README.md

 ### 🌐 Web Interface Features
 - **MD Viewer:** Click the 👁 button on completed files to preview Markdown in browser
+- **MD Viewer/Editor:** Select any MD file and view in 3 modes (Classic/Default/Raw), edit and download
 - **HTML Download:** Save as styled HTML using the "HTML Download" button in the preview

 > **Tip:** To see all available commands: `python -m docuforge.main --help`